chetnashah/webconcepts/ios-work/swift/Inheritance.md

 Mark everything as final using `final class`.
 Do this by writing the final modifier before the method, property, or subscript’s introducer keyword (such as `final var`, `final func`, `final class func`, and `final subscript`).

+## Properties overriding

+**Main Restriction** - **subclass property override cannot be a stored property!**

+There are nuances depending on base class property being stored/computed, search the cases online.

+## Static vs class methods/properties

+**Yes both static and class methods/properties are different and can co-exist**

+static and class both associate a method with a class, rather than an instance of a class.

+The difference is that **subclasses can override class methods; they cannot override static methods**.

+class properties function in the same way (subclasses can override them).